AzimoLabs/SimpleBDD/README.md

 * What to test and what not to test
 * How much to test in one go
 * What to call the tests
-* How to understand why a test fails
+* Understand why a test fails

 ## SimpleBDD